4. Planning and implementation

 Why use APIs for data sharing?

 Sharing data through APIs is in many ways advisable and useful, especially if the volume of the data is very large and the dataset is updated frequently or in real time, in other words comprises dynamic data.
 This includes train timetables or weather data.
 However, it is worth remembering that file sharing is also useful especially for those persons and parties who are unable to use APIs.
-If an API is not otherwise in use, file sharing may demand significantly less resources of the sharing party than implementing and maintaining a new interface.
+File distribution may also require fewer resources from the data distributor than the implementation and maintenance of a new API, especially if the organisation does not otherwise make use of APIs.

-An API can be a web-based and, for example, a file-based or database-based interface implemented with REST, SOAP or GraphQL technologies.
+APIs can be a web-based, such as REST, SOAP or GraphQL, or they can be based on databases or other protocols.
 The essential point is that the API provides data in a machine-readable, documented format, making it possible for some other software, application or system to use it programmatically.
 Providing the data through web-based interfaces is a good idea if this is possible and consistent with the purpose of use.

-Web-based APIs can be used in both internal and external interfaces, and a wide range of information security controls can be implemented in them.
+Web-based APIs can be used in both internal and external APIs, and a wide range of information security controls can be implemented in them.
 The file format to be shared depends on the communication protocol.
-For example, web interfaces usually use a https based communication protocol or architecture, such as REST.
-API interfaces are also highly suitable for sharing statistical data residing in a database.
-For example, see the datasets in Statistics Finland's open databases.
+For example, web-based APIs usually use a HTTP-based communication protocol or architecture, such as REST.
+APIs are also highly suitable for sharing statistical data residing in a database.
+For example, see the datasets in Statistics Finland's open databases (in Finnish).

 Additional information and support material for API development, management and file formats: